kkredit/z_check/README.md

 There exist a few branches with additional features.
 These features are excluded from master because either they would not be used in most projects or they violate the design value of simplicity.
 - `variants`: contains a few different flavors of Z_CHECK:
-    - Z_CHECKG: you name the label to 'goto'
+    - `Z_CHECKG`: you name the label to 'goto'
-    - Z_CHECKC: even if the condition evaluates to true, do not 'goto'
+    - `Z_CHECKC`: even if the condition evaluates to true, do not 'goto'
 - `xentoollog`: contains support for xentoollog as a logging target (wip)
 - `zf_log`: contains support for [zf_log](https://github.com/wonder-mice/zf_log) as a logging target (wip)

 ## Wishlist
-- `Z_CHECK` variant that doesn't require `status` variable
 - Logging support for zf_log (wip; to remain in own branch)
 - Improve README
   - Background: importance of defensive coding, good practices
-  - How to integrate into your own project
 - Example of some real file, before and after
 - Improve Makefile, move to CMake
   - Separate z_check from examples; probably static lib
   - CMake for cleanliness and portability
 - More examples
-  - Programs that exemplify exactly one feature, to contrast with one example that has all
 - Refactor/cleanup/consolidate after adding new functionality
   - And move some functionality out to branches
+- Anything else?
+PRs welcome!

 ## Name